deadlyvipers/dojo_rules/introduction.md

 Hola!
-I'm dandam and I'm taking the Mastering Github course on codeschool.
+I'm dandam and I am taking the Mastering Github course on codeschool.